All This Time (Michelle McManus song): Music video

 The music video for "All This Time" was recorded in December 2003 and was released to UK Music Channels that same month.
-The video shows Michelle singing the song in front of a pure black background.
-The video also shows certain moments from Michelle's time in Pop Idol.
+The video shows Michelle singing the song in front of a pure black background whilst wearing a black dress.
+Throughout the music video, McManus appears in front of the background performing the song, whilst at other points in the video, it also shows broadcast clips from Michelle's time on the second series of Pop Idol.